Antoine Huberty: Life

-At some point, he was convinced to move to Vienna where copper engraving was little practiced at the time.
-He momentarily sold his shop to the publisher Sieber in 1771.
+At some point, he was convinced to move to Vienna, where copper engraving was little practiced at the time.
+He momentarily sold his shop to the publisher Jean-Georges Sieber in 1771.

-Huberty and his family moved to Vienna in the beginning of 1777 where he established his company in Alstergasse under the sign Zum goldenen Hirschen [The golden deer].
-However, unable to rival the competition from Torricella and Artaria, he did not open his own shop and worked for them: from 1781 he engraved for Torricella and later, increasingly for Artaria and other publishers.
-His engraver work is recognizable even without his mark, "Huberty sculps".
+Huberty and his family moved to Vienna at the beginning of 1777, where he established his company in Alstergasse under the sign Zum goldenen Hirschen [The golden deer].
+However, unable to rival the competition from Torricella and Artaria, he did not open his own shop and rather worked for them: from 1781, he engraved for Torricella, and later, increasingly for Artaria and other publishers.
+His engraving work is recognizable even without his mark, "Huberty sculps".

 At the end of his life, Huberty was reduced to abject poverty and worked only on the technique of engraving plates that were used by Artaria, Hoffmeister and Kozeluch.